PlaidCloud/website/content/en/docs/reference/config-api/kubeadm-config.v1beta2.md

 <code>string</code>
 </td>
 <td>
-   `dnsDomain` is the DNS domain used by kubernetes Services.
+   `dnsDomain` is the DNS domain used by PlaidCloud Services.
 Defaults to "cluster.local".</td>
 </tr>